TheKikGen/MPC-LiveXplore/src/preload_libs/readme.md

 Copy the tkgl_anyctrl.so library on a usb stick of a smartcard.
 Create a shell script named "tkgl_anyctrl_cxscript.sh" to initiate midi connections, and place it in the same directory than the library.
-The script must contain at a minimum the following command to enable the standard MPC controller :
+The script must contain at a minimum the following command to enable the standard MPC/Force controller :

     # MPC controller
     aconnect 20:1 135:0

+or for the Force :

+    # Akai Pro Force
+    aconnect 24:1 135:0

-You can add then any connection you may need after that line, for example :
+You can then add any connection you may need after that line, for example :

     # MPC controller
     aconnect 20:1 135:0
     # Nanokey studio
     aconnect 24:0 135:0